 Chandler (Candle Maker)

 Candles were made by first making a wick, from either cotton or linen string.
 The chandler would then dip the string into hot wax or animal fat.
 This process continued until the candle reached a desired size.
 Once the chandler finished dipping their candles, they hung them on a small rack to allow them to dry.
-After the candle has hardened the wick is trimmed and the candle was ready for use.
-Those candles made from animal fat did not smell pleasant, and were often the cheaper.
+After the candle hardened, the wick was trimmed and the candle was ready for use.
+Those candles made from animal fat did not smell pleasant, but were often cheaper.
 People with money opted for beeswax when they could, but the supply of beeswax was often limited which added to the cost of the candle.
-Some chandlers used berries from the bayberry plant to help with the smell, but the process took to long to make it profitable.
+Some chandlers used berries from the bayberry plant to help with the smell, but the process took too long to make it profitable.

 Food & Drink

 Have you ever wondered what a soldier might eat on campaign, or who prepared their food?
 Soldiers were allotted a pound of meat, and a pound of flour a day.
 Most of the time they did their own cooking by roasting the meat over fire, on sticks.
 They would make bread such as ash cakes or ash bread by cooking the flour directly in the coals.
 If they were lucky enough to have a pot, they possibly would have made dumplings.

 If you are interested in colonial cooking, and would like to volunteer just contact our Volunteer Coordinator for more details.